mitraorg/mitra-organic-1/source/posts/just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.html.md

 ---
-title: 'Just in: small batch of Jamaican Blue Mountain in store next week'
+title: "Just in: The launch of our products into the market"
-date: 2018-08-18T09:01+02:00
+date: 2019-08-10T09:01+02:00
 description: >-
-  We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.
+  We’re proud to announce that we have launched our products into the market.
 image: /images/uploads/news_item-03.jpg
 ---